1. Home

 • A brief description of the guide(s) your team would like to create.

-Getting Started with the Block Editor
+Getting Started with the Block Editor (optional)

-Fortunately, it isn’t functionally that different from the Classic Editor interface.
-You can test the Block Editor by selecting Switch to Block Editor from the right side menu, or by choosing the Edit (block editor) option when viewing Knowledge Base -> All Articles from the left-side menu.
+At some point in the future, compatibility between the various plugins used by the Knowledge Base may require a transition to the Block Editor interface.
+You can test the Block Editor by selecting Switch to block editor from the right side menu, or by choosing the Edit (block editor) option when viewing Knowledge Base -> All Articles from the left-side menu.

 Conventions: Styling, Naming, etc.